MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/allocating-game-servers-and-configuring-vs-debugging-tools.md

 - The **TCP/UDP** port mappings (see [Connecting Clients to game servers](connecting-clients-to-game-servers.md)).
 - The **Region** of the server.

+> [!Note]
+> You can use the MpsAllocatorSample (found [here](https://github.com/PlayFab/MpsSamples/tree/master/MpsAllocatorSample)) for an easy way to allocate game servers during development of your game

 ## Client allocation

 Multiplayer servers are expensive and powerful.
 By default, you can only request a multiplayer server from your *own* trusted service using a PlayFab developer secret key.